StackItHQ/pes-nik2203/README.md

 - Charts and other graphics that would modify cell contents and thereby trigger the webhook
 - Tables and Pivot Tables in the Google Sheet would possibly need to be represented in the database
 - While primary keys having unique values can be and is enforced in the database, the same is not mandated in Google Sheets.
 In other words, what is the primary key in the database can have duplicate entries in the Google Sheet.
 The question arises here, which record do you consider as the valid one?

+#### Improvements

+- Right now, the solution does not work as it should.
+The major problem I have identified in this regard is that syncing changes from Google Sheets to MySQL results in the triggers being triggered which can cause redundant data in the Google Sheets.
+To solve this, I think adding an extra column to the persons table that flags whether a change should be added to update or not is one approach.
+Another less elegant approach would be to disable triggers when syncing from sheets.
+- As of now, there is no front end view for users to interact with, making the solution not very appealling, visually.
+To this end, I can further utilise the capabilities of Flask and setup a frontend for users to interact with and to provide a simplified view of the SQL table.
+- Utilising a message queue/broker might be a more elegant alternative to solving the issue of syncing from the database to Google Sheets.
+Since I'm not very experienced with that and we were short on time, I abstained from this solution.

 #### Resources Used